benfrick/docs-portfolio/doc/commerce/mobile/post-purchase/use-order.md

 ## Step 1: List a Member's Orders

-Use the [Member List Orders]{:target="new-tab"} endpoint to get either all or a filtered list of orders for a Nike member.
+Use the **Member List Orders**,**Guest List Order Details by ID** endpoint to get either all or a filtered list of orders for a Nike member.
 By making their past orders available to members as a self-service in your app, they can view their product and payment history without having to contact Consumer Services.

 >**TIPS**
 - For the required request headers, see [Required Request Headers](#required-request-headers).